mwitiderrick/Layer-Titanic-Spark-Example/README.md

 # Titanic Survival Example

-A classification example with `sklearn.RandomForestClassifier` for predicting the survivals of the Titanic passengers.
+A classification example with `Spark ML` for predicting the survivals of the Titanic passengers.
 We will be using the famous [Kaggle Titanic](https://www.kaggle.com/c/titanic/data?select=train.csv) dataset.

 ## What we are going to learn?